minnojs/minno-quest/docs/basics/mixer.md

 By default each mixer is processed only once, when it is first encountered during the sequence.
 There are only two conditions for when this is relevant.
 The first is when your task allows moving back to previous elements; in that case the mixer will keep the mixer elements as they where previously evaluated.
-The second condition is when you have a branch that you want to react to live changes (at this time this is relevant only for piQuest answers).
+The second condition is when you have a branch that you want to react to live changes (at this time this is relevant only for miQuest answers).

 If you want a mixer to react to changes in the environment you need to set `remix=true`.

-The following snippet uses `remix` to show a second question depending on the response of the first one (in piQuest).
+The following snippet uses `remix` to show a second question depending on the response of the first one (in miQuest).

 ```javascript
 var page = {